How Many Savings Accounts Should I Have?

-One of the biggest reasons you should have multiple savings accounts is to protect your savings.
-Using an online account or opening a savings account at a different bank than your checking account makes it more difficult to transfer money between accounts since it can take two to three days to transfer.
-This can help reduce impulse spending, while still giving you access to the money when you need it.
+One of the primary reasons to have multiple savings accounts is to protect your savings from your spending.
+Using an online bank account or opening a savings account at a different bank than your checking account makes it more difficult to access your money since it can take multiple days to transfer money back to your checking account.
+This can help reduce impulse spending or the temptation to use the funds for a purpose other than your goal while still giving you access when needed.

-While it might be easier to set up an automatic transfer to just one account each month, your savings goals might be difficult to track because the money is all in the same account.
-Having two separate accounts — such as one for an emergency fund and another for a down payment on a home — makes tracking your goals easier, and it keeps your other funds safe should an emergency arise.
+While it might be easier to set up an automatic transfer to just one account each month, your savings goals might be challenging to track when the money is all in the same account.
+Having separate accounts — such as one for an emergency fund and another for a down payment on a home — makes tracking your goals easier and keeps your other funds safe should an emergency arise.

 Take Advantage of FDIC Insurance